wag and drag a rag

 - Help your child read the text Wag and Drag a Rag to Dust.

-- Write a list of -ag words from the text and activity.
+- Write a list of -ag words.

 Wag and Drag a Rag